AnotherKamila/monitoring-tools/README.md

 # monitoring-tools
 Kamila's monitoring toolkit.
 Revolves around [Prometheus](https://prometheus.io/).

+*Note*: All of this is a WIP and not everything I mention here is already online.
+I will be publishing a lot of stuff in the upcoming weeks.

 ## `cdist` types for easy installation

 [cdist](http://www.nico.schottelius.org/software/cdist/) is an interesting take on configuration management.
 I have created several types that aid in installing a Prometheus monitoring server and exporters: